DEVOTIONALS

 Jesus gave us some things to observe that indicate His return is nearer,

-The important thing for each of us is to never think that we
+The important thing for each of us is, we should never think we can live as

-can live as sinful as we like until we think He might return.
+sinful as we would like until we ‘think’ He might return.
+The Christian life

-When someone dies suddenly, then in essence He has returned for that person.
+When someone dies suddenly, in essence Jesus has returned for that

-whenever He returns we should be living as if he has already returned.
+He returns, we should be living as if He has already returned.

 Evangelist Dwight L. Moody used to say,

-Dr. G. Campbell Morgan, the distinguished British clergy-man, said,
+Dr. G. Campbell Morgan, a distinguished British clergyman, said,

-without thinking that perhaps He may interrupt my work and begin His own.
+that perhaps the Lord may interrupt my work and begin

 ACTION:

-What changes should you make to be prepared for His return?
+– What changes should I make to be prepared for the Lord’s return?

 Pray,

-the changes I need to make in my life and priorities to live more righteously,
+changes I need to make in my life and the priorities I should

-if my faith is sincere, and if my actions confirm my beliefs.”
+watching me to see if my faith is sincere, and if my actions

 Unknown's avatar